fridge-dev/blog/ideas/scratch-from-laptop.md

 Practice being the owner of all services/components/technology.

 Mentality on tests: imagine future dev is allowed to make any (reasonably well-intended*) changes to the source so long as the tests pass.
 What tests would you write?

+To learn a new code base: refactor it.
+Don't check it in.
+Just restructure the existing ideas in your own mental model.
+This requires you to deeply understand what's going on and what are the tricky edge case behaviors.
+This also requires you to be good at refactoring correctly (i.e. no unintended behavior change), which is prob worth another more detailed post about how to be good at refactoring.
+This also requires you to be opinionated (not necessarily objectively good) at coding, as it requires you to see some functionally correct code in form A and think "nah that's not how i'd do it" and rewrite it in form B.
+These don't need to be large refactors.
+My most common example are changing/adding/removing encapsulation layers and changing public APIs to more simply model the current usage and remove any premature abstractions [TODO link to premature abstractions post?](...).
+Take it from Cal Newport: QEC note habit: to understand something, you should rewrite your note in your own structure [TODO citation, see https://www.youtube.com/watch?v=5O46Rqh5zHE].